-3.2.1 Councils are expected, where possible, to identify a supply of specific, developable sites or broad locations for growth for a 15 year period.
-This plan looks beyond the 15 year period to 2026 to cover the period up to 2031.
+3.2.1 Councils are expected, where possible, to identify a supply of specific, developable sites or broad locations for growth for a 15 year period at least a ten year period, and preferably for fifteen.
+This plan looks beyond the 15 year period to 2026 to covers the period up to 2031 from 2014 to 2031; this provides a seventeen -year period from adoption, and there is a demonstrable housing land supply for this period.
+The plan will be reviewed in order to provide additional allocations to continue to meet development needs beyond the plan period.
+Such a review will be informed by updated evidence of the objectively assessed needs, and by monitoring of the delivery of development under the policies of this plan.
+It is likely that the plan will need to be reviewed within five years from adoption or no later than 2021 in order to maintain a robust five year land supply.
 Planning for a 20 year period allows flexibility with respect to land supply.
 It allows for a greater degree of strategic thinking and long term planning and also provides opportunities to amend the supply of land towards the latter part of the plan period dependent on revised demand forecasts and build rates, and if necessary bring forward development earlier than anticipated.
 The amount of economic and housing growth we can accommodate is constrained by our duty to protect the environment.